Information on the Exercise of Rights

 - Exercised this right for this purpose, personal data will no longer be processed for such purposes.

-Right of withdrawal (or right to be forgotten): You can exercise this right before EADTrust requesting the deletion of your personal data when any of the following circumstances occur:
+Right of erasure (or right to be forgotten): You can exercise this right before EADTrust requesting the deletion of your personal data when any of the following circumstances occur:

 - If your personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.